 2. Choose a dart grip

-Just like the throwing stance, the best grip is the one that feels easy to control and release to you.
+Like the throwing stance, finding the best grip for holding a dart is crucial.
+It should feel easy to control and release.
 Don’t force yourself to use a grip that makes it hard to control or release the dart.
 Experiment with different grips to find one that feels most natural for you.

 If you ask about the most common grips, the 3-finger dart grip comes first.
 It is recommended by most players.
 This grip balances ease of release, stability and control over the dart.
 Follow these steps below for the 3-finger grip: